A normal audit project will follow the processes listed below:

-Internal Audit will usually meet with various members of the client's staff to gain an understanding of the business environment and key processes.
-This understanding is important to conducting an effective audit.
+Internal auditing staff will usually meet with various members of the client's staff to gain an understanding of the business environment and key processes.
+This understanding is important for conducting an effective audit.

-As the audit staff gains more familiarity with the client's operations, Internal Audit will collaborate with the client to prepare risk and control matrices analyzing each control or lack thereof.
-In addition, proper testing strategies will be developed to be incorporated into the audit program.
+As the audit staff gains more familiarity with the client's operations, internal auditing will collaborate with the client to prepare risk and control matrices analyzing each control or lack thereof.
+In addition, proper testing strategies will be developed for the audit program.

-The focus of this phase is to gather information to afford an unbiased conclusion on the audit objectives.
-It usually involves various testing procedures utilizing sample selection.
-Samples can be selected judgmentally and/or randomly.
-Once the selection is complete, a listing will be provided to the client to determine how best to pull the information.
+The focus of this phase is to gather information to allow auditing to come to an unbiased conclusion on the audit objectives.
+It usually involves various testing procedures using sample selection.
+Samples can be selected judgmentally or randomly.
+Once the selection is complete, a listing is provided to the client to determine how best to pull the information.

-Documents will either be tested on-site or copies will be taken back to the Internal Audit office for review, depending on the nature of the documentation and the client's preference.
+Documents will either be tested on-site or copies will be taken back to the Department of Audit, Risk, and Compliance office for review, depending on the nature of the documentation and the client's preference.
 If testing is to take place on-site, the audit team will need space in the client's office to perform the work.

 Review of Issues/Concerns

 Whenever test work identifies material concerns that require immediate remedy, these concerns will be shared with the client.
 Other identified issues will be confirmed with the client before proceeding into the reporting phase.